Support for Multilingual Students

 What courses are offered for prospective GSIs who do not speak English as a native language?

 The GSI Teaching & Resource Center’s Language Proficiency Program offers LAN PRO 380 (Language Proficiency Workshop) to prospective GSIs who do not speak English as a native language and do not receive a passing score on the TOEFL speaking section, the IELTs, or the OPT.
 The course is designed to improve the oral English skills you will need as a classroom teacher.

 LAN PRO 380 is listed in the Schedule of Classes under the department name “Language Proficiency Program.”
-This course provides two workload units, which are not counted as part of the credit requirement for the graduate degree, and it is graded on a “Satisfactory/Unsatisfactory” basis.
+This course provides two units, and it is graded on a “Satisfactory/Unsatisfactory” basis.

 This workshop focuses on the development of English language competence necessary for effective communication as a teacher in a UC Berkeley classroom.
 Prospective GSIs give videotaped presentations in front of their peers, participate in discussions on issues of language and teaching, engage in activities to improve oral communication skills, and receive individualized feedback and instruction.
 The course meets three hours per week with an additional weekly conference section.
-Students enrolled in LAN PRO 100A take the OPT at the end of the course.
+Students enrolled in LAN PRO 380 take the OPT at the end of the course.

 Should I sign up for a Language Proficiency Program course?

 For additional information, please contact: